salesforcecli/plugin-data/messages/tree.import.md

 If you used the --plan flag when exporting the data to generate a plan definition file, use the --plan flag to reference the file when you import.
 If you're not using a plan, use the --files flag to list the files.
 If you specify multiple JSON files that depend on each other in a parent-child relationship, be sure you list them in the correct order.

-The sObject Tree API supports requests that contain up to 200 records.
-For more information, see the REST API Developer Guide. (https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm)

 # flags.files.summary

 Comma-separated and in-order JSON files that contain the records, in sObject tree format, that you want to insert.

+# flag.files.description

+Each file can contain up to 200 total records.
+For more information, see the REST API Developer Guide. (https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm)

 # flags.plan.summary

 Plan definition file to insert multiple data files.

-# flags.content-type.summary

-Content type of import files if their extention is not .json.

-# flags.content-type.deprecation

-The `config-type` flag is deprecated and will be moved to a `legacy` command after July 10, 2024.
-It will be completely removed after Nov 10, 2024.
-Use the new `data tree beta import` command.

-# flags.config-help.summary

-Display schema information for the --plan configuration file to stdout; if you specify this flag, all other flags except --json are ignored.

-# flags.config-help.deprecation
+# flags.plan.description

-The `config-help` flag is deprecated and will be moved to a `legacy` command after July 10, 2024.
-It will be completely removed after Nov 10, 2024.
-Use the new `data tree beta import` command.
+Unlike the `--files` flag, the files listed in the plan definition file **can** contain more then 200 records.
+These will be automatically batched to comply with that limit.

+The file order matters--records with lookups to records in another file should be listed AFTER that file Example: you're loading Account and Contact records, and the contacts have references to those Accounts.
+The Accounts file should come before the Contacts file.

+The plan definition file has the following schema:

+- items(object) - SObject Type: Definition of records to be insert per SObject Type
+  - sobject(string) - Name of SObject: Child file references must have SObject roots of this type
+  - files(array) - Files: An array of files paths to load

 # examples